The Rise Restaurant Terrace & Bar, York

 Everything from start to finish was beautifully cooked.
 You can see your food being cooked in the open kitchen.

-The starter of locally baked bread from Haxby was served aired with Netherend Butter, a delicious start for what was to come.
+The starter of locally baked bread from Haxby was served with Netherend butter, a delicious start for what was to come.

-The sweet potatoes served with walnut pesto and Parmesan made the potatoes stand out rather than them looking bland.
+The sweet potatoes served with walnut pesto and Parmesan made the potatoes stand out rather than them looking and tasting bland.

-The Rise House Salad was fresh and tasted and looked like it had not been prepared hours before being served.
+The Rise House Salad was fresh and tasted and looked like it had just been prepared.

 My poached breast of corn fed chicken was tender, whilst my partner's grilled tiger prawns were described as "excellent"